How Do You Know if You Need a New Roof?

 When examining the exterior, particularly after a storm hits, search for cracks, buckles and damaged shingles.
 In addition to the roof itself, inspect the condition of gutters and granules.
 Granules often indicate how much life the roof has left, and shingles lacking granules lose fire resistance, weather resistance, and the ability to withstand UV light.

-Flashing around vents, chimneys and skylights, if applicable, break and crack over time.
+Flashing around vents, chimneys, valleys between roof parts, and skylights, if applicable, break and crack over time.
 As the cement or tar wears down, leaks can occur.
 While a full roof replacement is not required to repair these leaks, many home improvement specialists recommend metal flashing systems for enhanced durability and an extended life.
+Where flashing is made of roof cement or tar, it is often a good idea to upgrade to metallic flashing which is considerably more durable.

 Common Roofing Materials